WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 rm -rf $(pwd)/public/assets/** && NODE_ENV=development npx webpack --config=$(pwd)/webpack.front.config.js --progress
 ```

 Inspect the outputted `assets/index.js` in both cases.
+You should see that in *testing* case `assets/index.js` is minimised.
+Why and how it happens, read below.

 ---
 # Requiring JS